ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 cytogenetics.
 We intend to use Flatiron data to inform the existing prevalence of high-risk cytogenetics among adults in the US population with multiple myeloma.

-.. list-table:: Cytogenetic risk stratification of myeloma (Rajan and Rajkumar et al. 2015)
+.. list-table:: Cytogenetic risk stratification of myeloma ([Rajan-and-Rajkumar-et-al-2015]_)
    :header-rows: 1

    * - Risk stratification